 Elderberries are easy to forage for and grow in many locations.
 They have become very popular in recent years due to their immune boosting potential.

 It’s important to remember that elderberry stems, leaves, and unripe berries are toxic.
 Be sure to remove all of those before making this recipe.
-The easiest way to remove the berries from their stems is to freeze the clusters whole, then once they are frozen the berries pop right off.

 Red elderberries should not be used in this recipe, as they are toxic when raw.